nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > the State of the Union   , and recommend to their Consideration such  Measures as
 # D   NSg   P  D   NPrSg/J .
 V/C NSg/V     P  D     NSg           NSg/I NPl/V    NSg/R
 > he      shall judge necessary and expedient ; he      may      , on  extraordinary Occasions ,
 # NPr/ISg VX    NSg/V NSg/J     V/C NSg/J     .
 NPr/ISg NPrSg/VX .
-J/P NSg/J         NPl/V     .
+J/P J             NPl/V     .
 > convene both Houses , or      either of them , and in        Case    of Disagreement between
 # V       I/C  NPl/V  .
 NPrSg/C I/C    P  N/I  .
 V/C NPrSg/J/P NPrSg/V P  NSg          NSg/P
 > them , with Respect to the Time of Adjournment , he      may      adjourn them to such  Time